 I like cooking, and the family is pretty good about cleaning up afterward, so it works out.
 I don't generally think about it too much, but today I found a photo essay about 15 families in different parts of the world and what they eat in a week's time.
-It really got me thinking.
+It absolutely fascinates me.

-I love that the journalist took the picture in the setting where the food would typically be eaten.
+I love that the journalist took the pictures in the setting where the food would typically be eaten.